HL7/davinci-ecdx/input/pagecontent/direct-query.md

 #### Scenario 1

-Payer A Seeks Insured Person/Patient B's Active Conditions from Provider C <span class="bg-success"> to support a claim submission.</span>
+Payer A Seeks Insured Person/Patient B's Active Conditions from Provider C to support a claim submission.

 **Preconditions and Assumptions:**

-- Payer A is authorized and has the appropriate scopes to access the health records of Patient B from Provider C using FHIR RESTful Queries
+- Payer A is authorized and has the appropriate scopes to access the health records of Patient B from Provider C using FHIR RESTful queries
-- Payer A knows the *logical id* of the resource for Patient B
+- Payer A knows the FHIR id of the Patient resource for Patient B
 - Payer A knows the appropriate codes for searching for active conditions

-Following guidance in US Core searches for all active conditions using the combination of the patient and clinical-status search parameters:
+Following guidance in US Core, a search for all active conditions uses the combination of the patient and clinical-status search parameters:

-`GET [base]/Condition?patient=[reference]&clinical-status=active,recurrance,remission`
+`GET [base]/Condition?patient=[FHIR id]&clinical-status=active,recurrance,remission`

 {% include examplebutton_default.html example="direct-query1-scenario" b_title = "Click Here To See Example Direct Query for Patient's Active Conditions" %}